mountain/skiverse/README.md

 * Self-replicating program is quite simple in SKI.
 * The construction of SKI program is easy which makes the marriage of ideal gas simpler.

-The modified part of SKI is to introduce potential into the system to avoid an execution of infinite recursion.
+The modified part of SKI is to introduce potential into the system to avoid executions of infinite recursion.
-* when a SKI evaluation is not lead to mass loss, the original SKI evaluation is hold.
+* when a SKI evaluation is not lead to mass/energy loss, the original SKI evaluation is hold.
-* when a SKI evaluation is lead to mass loss, especially with relation to the evaluation of combinator S, we must cost amount of energy(potential) to conduct.
+* when a SKI evaluation is lead to mass/energy loss, especially with occurrence of the evaluation of combinator S, we must cost an amount of energy(potential) to conduct the evaluation.

 ### physical rules

-Then we introduce the attribtes of mass, position, velocity, kinect, potential and momentum for each program and related conservation laws, and applying the conservation laws on two process:
+Then we introduce the attribtes of mass, position, velocity, kinect, potential and momentum for each program and related conservation laws, and apply the conservation laws on three process:
-* collision: keep momentum conserved, convert some part of kinect and mass into potential
+* collision: keep momentum conserved, convert some part of kinect into potential
+* reaction: it is a SKI expression evaluation, accompanying mass generation/conversion from/to energy
-* emission: convert potential into mass by exchange ratio of 1.
+* emission: convert energy(potential) into mass by exchange ratio of 1, and keep momentum conserved.

 We use combinator S, K, I as materials, and combinator ι as purely energy just like photons.